ivan-markov-666/Playwright-Custom-Frame/README.md

 -- https://marketplace.visualstudio.com/items?itemName=mskelton.playwright-test-snippets
 - If you see some error related to the browser, maybe you need to execute the following command in the terminal into the root folder of the project:
 > npx playwright install
-7. If there is a new version of Playwright, you can update it by normal behaviour.
+7. If there is a new version of Playwright, you can update it by normal behavior.
 8. Read the readme.md file to understand how to use the framework.
 9. Make sure you have installed at least one of the supported browsers.
 10. Enjoy and automate with pleasure!